-Reporting Child Abuse and Neglect Immediately report the matter to the Department of Children and Family Services (DCFS) by calling the Child Protective Services Hotline (available 24 hours, 7 days per week) Toll-free within California: (800) 540-4000 From outside California: (213) 639-4500 TDD (Telecommunication Device for the Deaf): (800) 272-6699 2.
-Immediately following a report to DCFS, and within no more than 24 hours, submit notice to the Office of Youth Protection and Programming by completing this online form. https:// live.origamirisk.com/Origami/IncidentEntry/Direct? token=I4qWhtXonFvTWD9xTIPiAi2yCo7RFI4XELUuxG0logdPgC af1zItBcXEmJRgL31LW2YBaMGRYwjdilNKBqQjYeaYfsYVKeukJ2 IXmIqkr%2FOn0LNAnXBea82ZMM2pwsOS
+Reporting Child Abuse and Neglect Immediately report the matter to the Department of Children and Family Services (DCFS) by calling the Child Protective Services Hotline (available 24 hours, 7 days per week) Toll-free within California: (800) 540-4000 From outside California: (213) 639-4500 TDD (Telecommunication Device for the Deaf): (800) 272-6699

-3. Within 36 hours of the initial telephone report, file a written report with DCFS by completing and submitting Form SS8572 (Suspected Child Abuse Report or "SCAR" found at (https://oag.ca.gov/sites/all/files/agweb/pdfs/childabuse/bcia_8583.pdf?) as indicated during the call with DCFS.
+- 2. Immediately following a report to DCFS, and within no more than 24 hours, notify USC's Office of Youth Protection and Programming.
+Submit a report via USC's Report & Response website.
+(Choose "Protection of Minors" as the report type). - 3.
+Within 36 hours of the initial telephone report, file a written report with DCFS by completing and submitting Form SS8572 (Suspected Child Abuse Report or "SCAR" found at (https://oag.ca.gov/sites/all/files/agweb/pdfs/childabuse/bcia\8583.pdf?) as indicated during the call with DCFS.

-Reporting Other Serious Concerns and Violations Relating to Minors As soon as possible, and within no more than 24 hours after becoming aware of the original concern, report all other serious concerns and violations relating to Minors to the Office of Youth Protection and Programming by completing this online form. https://live.origamirisk.com/Origami/IncidentEntry/Direct? token=I4qWhtXonFvTWD9xTIPiAi2yCo7RFI4XELUuxG0logdPgC af1zItBcXEmJRgL31LW2YBaMGRYwjdilNKBqQjYU %2B81iYy9XAwyxw0fLfpztUL4Za6yi%2BY%2FaylL8ICZGv%2B
+Reporting Other Serious Concerns and Violations Relating to Minors As soon as possible, and within no more than 24 hours after becoming aware of the original concern, report all other serious concerns and violations relating to Minors to the Office of Youth Protection and Programming by submitting a report via USC's Report & Response website or calling the Office of Youth Protection (213) 740-2656.